 Like its shorthaired cousin the Manx, the Cymric is a highly intelligent breed that is devoted to its human family and enjoys being involved in activities around the home.
 Some owners and breeders have described the cat as being aloof at times, and not as demanding of attention as other feline breeds.
 Besides this, the Cymric is spritely, energetic and easily trainable.
 It is compatible with other house pets and children, making it a great breed choice for young families.
 Never unduly shy or aggressive, the Cymric makes a delightful addition to any home setting!
 Typically, a healthy Cymric will weigh 7-14 pounds, with an average life expectancy of 15 years.

 The tailless trait is not always completely harmless but often corresponds to a severe spinal problem.
 Spina Bifida, fused or incomplete vertebrae, and bladder or bowel dysfunction are just some of the health issues prevalent in this breed.
-Some of these spinal afflictions can have a neurological effect, while others result in toileting and mobility difficulties.
+Some of these spinal afflictions can have a neurological effect, while others result in toileting and mobility problems.
 When purchasing a Cymric kitten it is worth waiting until he/she is six months old to determine whether it is going to suffer from any of these problems.